DavidSairai/Cheatsheets/README.md

 # Cheatsheets
-Helped during my OSCP lab days.
+To help me do OSCP